 What We’re Talking About

 We’ve developed more than a few opinions on our MCA journey, and we are happy to share our perspectives and experiences.
-Please enjoy the following articles that have made their way to a variety of publications.
+Please enjoy the following articles written by or mentioning MCA staff members that have made their way to a variety of publications.
 And by all means, please share them with your friends and colleagues if something resonates with you.

 2018 | By: Gayle Teskey, Founder & CEO, MCA

 Here’s the truth: All marketers think their creative is “good” until it is tested.
 Ultimately, consumers will tell you how effective your creative is, and that realization can be harsh.
 Some marketers might lean on a flashy web page to reel in consumers’ interest.
 However, standing out only scratches the surface—what you do next with that attention can make or break your campaign.